-- 2) An amount equal to the dollar level based on the number of hours required to attain a bachelor degree pursuant to RP-5.1.4 (usually 120 credit hours) calculated at the tuition rate of the original awarding campus for the new academic year. - c.
-The original awarding campus must approve and transfer award funds to the new campus.
-The new campus may choose to supplement a transfer award up to full tuition, unless the full tuition is less at the new campus. - d.
-The recipient of a transfer award must meet eligibility requirements of the new campus to continue the award for a subsequent academic year.
-The new campus is responsible for these subsequent-award remissions. - e.
+- 2) An amount equal to the dollar level based on the number of hours required to attain the 135 hour maximum calculated at the tuition rate of the original awarding campus for the new academic year. - e.
+The original awarding campus must approve and transfer funds to the new campus.
+The new campus may choose to supplement a transfer award up to full tuition, unless the full tuition is less at the new campus. - f.
+The recipient of a transfer award must meet eligibility requirements of the new campus to continue the award for a subsequent academic year. - g.
 Specific cases of hardship or exception to these transfer policies will be considered on an individual basis by the appropriate campus officers.